C/1973 E1 (Kohoutek)

-Because of its early detection and unique characteristics, numerous scientific assets were dedicated to observing Kohoutek during its 1973–74 traversal of the inner Solar System, making Kohoutek the most well-studied comet at the time; the resulting findings significantly advanced the understanding of comets.
+Because of its early detection and unique characteristics, numerous scientific assets were dedicated to observing Kohoutek during its 1973–1974 traversal of the inner Solar System, making Kohoutek the most well-studied comet at the time; the resulting findings significantly advanced the understanding of comets.
 The identification of larger and more complex molecules emanating from Kohoutek alongside related but simpler chemical species confirmed the hypothesis that comets were composed of larger molecules that dissociated into simpler products.
 The significant presence of gasses and plasma expelled from Kohoutek supported the longstanding "dirty snowball" hypothesis concerning the composition of comet nuclei.
 The detection of water, methyl cyanide, hydrogen cyanide, and silicon in Kohoutek were the first time such chemical species were observed in any comet.
 Its underwhelming display challenged longstanding assumptions regarding the light curve of similar comets entering the inner Solar System.

-Kohoutek's highly eccentric orbit preceding its 1973 perihelion suggests that it may have been formed early in the formation of the Solar System or it may have originated from a different planetary system.
+Kohoutek's highly eccentric orbit preceding its 1973 perihelion suggests that it may have been formed early in the formation of the Solar System or originated from a different planetary system.
 Its orbital period may have been initially in the order of several million years, or its 1973 apparition may have been its first trek into the inner Solar System.
 Its nucleus has an estimated average radius of 2.1 km.